Dark Matter-admixed Rotating White Dwarfs as Peculiar Compact Objects

 \subsection{The Self-Consistent Method}

 We follow \citet{1986ApJS...61..479H} to adopt an axial symmetric spherical grid.
 We adopt dimensionless units so that we set the gravitational constant $G$, maximum NM density $\rho_{\text{Max}2}$ and NM equatorial radius $r_{\text{eq2}}$ to be one.
 The computational domain is described by the radial coordinate $r$ and $\mu = \cos\theta$, where $\theta$ is the polar angle.
-We divide $\mu$ and $r$ into KDIV and NDIV equal portions, respectively.
-Therefore,
+We divide $\mu$ and $r$ into $N_{\nu}$ and $N_{r}$ equal portions, respectively.
+Therefore:

 Here, $r_{0}$ is the size of the computational domain.
-In this work, when there is no DM component, we choose KDIV $ = 257$, $r_{0} = \frac{16}{15}$, and NDIV $ = 257$.
-When there is a DM admixture, $r_{0}$ and NDIV are enlarged to accommodate the DM fluid.
-We compute the gravitational potential in spherical coordinate using the multipole expansion method:
+In this work, when there is no DM component, we choose $N_{\nu} = 257$, $r_{0} = \frac{16}{15}$, and $N_{r}$ $ = 257$.
+When a DM admixture occurs, $r_{0}$ and $N_{r}$ are enlarged to accommodate the DM fluid.
+We compute the gravitational potential in spherical coordinates using the multipole expansion method: